-- Each ad group you have can only have one keyword in it.
+- Each ad group can only have one keyword in it

-- The keyword can and should have the three match types of exact, phrase, and broad match modifier.
+- The keyword should have the three match types: exact, phrase, and broad match modifier

-When that happens, you immediately improve both the ratios we talked about earlier, and your Quality Scores start going in.
+When that happens, you improve both the ratios we talked about earlier and your Quality Scores.

-Just like Single Keyword Ad Groups make sense, so do geographic specific campaigns that have city/county wording in ads and landing pages.
+Just like Single Keyword Ad Groups make sense, so do geographic-specific campaigns with city/county wording in ads and landing pages.

-Granulating geographic areas helps you see what their individual Quality Scores are.
-It can also help you manage your ad and landing page message.
-This will not only improve your CTRs and Quality Scores but your conversion rates too.
+Granulating geographic areas show their individual Quality Scores.
+It also helps you manage your ad and landing page message.
+This improves your CTRs, Quality Scores, and your conversion rates, too.

-The other aspect we’ve found to help improve quality score has been around the time of year or holidays you mention in your ads.
+Quality Score improves with the time of year or holidays when you mention it in your ads.

-You don’t have to run a specific sale, but having an ad that showcases an aspect of time helps the prospective Google searcher quickly see that you’re more relevant than the other ads.
+You don’t have to run a specific sale, but showcasing an ad with a time-based aspect tells the prospective Google searcher that your ad is more relevant than the other ads.

 An example from KlientBoost could be us mentioning how many marketing plan requests we got last month.

-Let me be the first to say that Quality Scores are EXTREMELY overrated.
+After all that, let me be the first to say that Quality Scores are EXTREMELY overrated 😏

 Some of your keywords (like bidding on competitor names) will always have low Quality Scores, but their cost per lead and conversion rates are great.

-Keep in mind that a Quality Score is just a metric, not something that truly affects the money you’re making.
+Quality Score is a metric like any other.
+It’s not something that genuinely affects the money you’re making.

-If you know the value of conversion rate optimization, then instead of obsessing over Quality Scores, obsess over-improving your conversion rates, your sales funnel, your tracking, your lifetime values, etc.
+If you know the value of conversion rate optimization (CRO), then instead of obsessing over Quality Scores, obsess over improving your conversion rates, sales funnel, tracking, lifetime values, etc.

 I hope that after reading this post, you’re fully aware that there’s only so much you can do to improve it (if you’re interested in exploring the topic even further, read iSpionage’s take on QS here).

-If you want even more information about Google Ads Quality Score, SEMrush created a video on cracking Google’s “black box” below:
+If you want even more information about Google Ads Quality Score, SEMrush created a video on Cracking Google’s Black box.